Financial Fundamentals: Understanding retirement planning

 Managed Payout Fund — These are mutual funds that provide a fixed level of income for a period of time, for example, 30 years.
 However, the income payments can change based on how the fund's investments perform.

 Target Date Fund — These mutual funds earn interest and become more conservative as you get closer to retirement.
 Once you retire, you will receive regular income payments from the fund.

 There are other retirement planning solutions that may suit your retirement needs.
-To learn more about important personal financial topics contact a BBVA Investments Financial Advisor or:
+To learn more about important personal financial topics contact a BBVA Investments Financial Consultant or:

 Learn more about personal financial topics by checking out the other stories in this series including: